piat-ra/piat-ra.github.io/index.markdown

 ---
 ---

-# Welcome to the Piatra Page with changes
+# Welcome to the Piatra Page with gem locked by bundle

 {% assign date = '2020-04-13T10:20:00Z' %}